Getting a wheelchair after spinal cord injury can definitely be overwhelming.

 Whether insurance will cover the cost of the wheelchair will depend on medical necessity and your insurance policy.

 Generally, when you’re getting your wheelchair covered by insurance or Medicare, you’ll have less of a say in what type of wheelchair you get.
-But on the bright side, you won’t have to pay for it out-of-pocket and will suit your needs.
+But on the bright side, you won’t have to pay for it out-of-pocket and your therapist(s) should be able to advocate for you to get one that will suit your needs.

 In most cases, insurance will cover the cost of the wheelchair, but not the cost of maintenance and accessories.

-One of the most important factors to consider when getting a wheelchair after spinal cord injury is the fit.
+The most important factor to consider when getting a wheelchair after spinal cord injury is the fit.

 Is it comfortable for your height and width?
 Think about how long you’re going to need to sit in the wheelchair every day.
 If it’s not the right fit, you’ll risk poor posture, pressure sores, muscle pain, and joint stiffness.